hainayanda/Vellum/README.md

 .getResults()
 ```

-The code above will find all user in cache which its userName contains "premium" and its fullName is not nill, then sort it by its age ascendingly and then its fullName descendingly.
+The code above will find all users in the cache whose userName contains "premium" and its fullName is not nill, then sort it by its age ascendingly and then its fullName descendingly.
 The results are limited by 10.

 here are the list of finder that can be used with `QueryFinder`:
 - `contains(string: )` match if string property contains given string